What Every Parent Needs to Know About Developmental Delays

 If you notice problems in your child’s development, first discuss the issue with your child’s pediatrician.
 He or she may recommend an evaluation for your child.
 However, you don’t need a physician’s referral to get your child evaluated, and you may schedule one whether or not your pediatrician recommends it.

 In New Jersey, early evaluations are free and can be scheduled by calling 888-653-4463.
-Because our staff wants to observe your child in his or her natural environment, we will perform the evaluation in your home or at your child’s daycare or school.
+Because our staff wants to observe your child in his or her natural environment, we will perform the evaluation in your home (via telehealth or in-person following COVID-19 safety protocols) or at your child’s daycare or school.
 Most evaluations can be scheduled within two to three weeks.

 The most important thing you can do for your child is to follow your instincts, even if your pediatrician or family members aren’t concerned.
 If you have a strong feeling that something isn’t right regarding your child’s development, don’t hesitate to seek help.
 Early intervention can play a huge role in your child’s development and success in early life and beyond.